 A Cooking Class in Mexico City: The Meal

-The main meal is served upstairs on Beto & Jorge’s lovely terrace.
+The best part of our cooking class was of course eating it!
+The main meal is served upstairs on Beto & Jorge’s lovely terrace, a treat in Mexico City!
 We drank wine and agua de Jamaica (water flavoured with hibiscus), and savoured every mouthful in the afternoon sunshine.

 I had tried tamales before, but hadn’t enjoyed them – they were often soggy and had a strange texture – but ours were sweet and light, and perfect with a drizzle of salsa and cream.
 Made from fresh corn, blitzed and mixed with butter & baking powder then steamed inside the corn husks it was simple and delicious.